 Another problem can develop if a wall is closer than 1m to a boundary and has a door or large windows in it.
 This may be no problem for the planner but is virtually impossible to get past a building control officer.
 They will restrict the area of glass in the wall because it increases the risk of fires spreading between separate buildings.

-Building Regulations in the UK
+Building Regulations in Scotland & Northern Ireland

 The procedure covered in this article mainly relates to the Building Regulations as they apply in England and Wales.
 In Scotland there are significant differences.